edurant/edurant.github.io/courses/ee3221/syllabus.md

 ## General Course Format

-All lectures are synchronous.
-Non-remote students should attend in-person.
-Remote students will attend in Teams using the General channel in the course team.

-There will be different lab assignments in most weeks for remote and in-person students.
-All students will have some labs in MATLAB.
-The labs for remote students will not require any particular hardware.

-Remote students will submit all work through Canvas.
-In-person students will use a mix of Canvas and in-person hardcopy submissions.
+Most lab assignments will last 1 week.
+Be sure to review them and do any assigned pre-work soon after they're posted in Canvas so that you're prepared for the lab period.
+Many of the labs will require checking out the FM4 hardware and an Analog Discovery from TSC.

+There will be weekly homework due in lab.
+Most students choose hard-copy submission, but Canvas submission is also available.

-Homework will be assigned most weeks and will be due in lab.
-Weekly quizzes are planned during lab.
+There will be weekly quizzes in lab.
 You may use your current homework as a reference during quizzes.

 ## Attendance